rhel-labs/instruqt/service-admin/01-ps/assignment.md

 root        3790  101  0.0   7352   944 pts/1    R+   17:38   0:01 dd if=/dev/zero of=/dev/null
 </pre>

+> [!NOTE]
->_NOTE:_ The first command in this line will print the column headers for `ps aux` so that you can see what each entry means.
+> The first command in this line will print the column headers for `ps aux` so that you can see what each entry means.
 The second command searches for a process called `dd `, where the single quotes ensure the trailing space is part of the search criteria.
 Enclosing the first "d" in square brackets prevents the `grep` search from finding itself when it looks through the process list.

 Take note of the second column, the Process ID.
 This ID is how you interact with the process, as it can be used in other commands as a unique reference to this process.
 Now you know how to find a process.
 The next step will walk you through terminating this indefinite process.